 The relevance to REDD+ objectives of these strategic document, whether positive or negative, should be analysed to identify areas of tension and opportunities for synergies.
-Countries may also find it useful to map (i) the institutional framework (line ministries and relevant crosssectoral government bodies), (ii) governance mechanisms across national and sub-national levels, and (iii) the sectors and bodies relevant for the implementation of REDD+ (see also Module 11: Stakeholder Engagement in REDD+).
+Countries may also find it useful to map (i) the institutional framework (line ministries and relevant cross-sectoral government bodies), (ii) governance mechanisms across national and sub-national levels, and (iii) the sectors and bodies relevant for the implementation of REDD+ (see also the module on Stakeholder Engagement in REDD+).
 As national and subnational planning processes are cyclical, REDD+ teams may want to check when key strategic documents will be revised, building their case and contributions in advance so as to be able to contribute to these and embed relevant objectives when the time comes (see section 'Building a Vision for REDD+ and related strategic considerations' below).

-Box 4.2: REDD+ NS/AP in the wider development and legal framework: Ecuador and Mexico
+Box 2: REDD+ NS/AP in the wider development and legal framework: Ecuador and Mexico

 In 2008 a new constitution came into force in Ecuador.
 Incorporating the principle of "good living" (buen vivir) among its fundamental guidelines, with elements relating to forests, ecosystems, environmental services, rights of nature, rights of indigenous peoples, participation, and the mainstreaming of gender into public policy, it is recognized as pioneering in terms of social and environmental rights.
 It led to environmental sustainability being incorporated as an essential part of the development model of the country, and included in its main plans and strategies, of which the National Development Plan and the National Strategy for the Change of the Production Systems (matrice productiva).
 In 2009, the National Environmental Policy was issued.
 Adaptation to and mitigation of climate change were declared State policies.
 The National Climate Change Strategy (2012) guides the implementation of measures to reduce GHG emissions, creates favorable conditions for adopting them in priority sectors, and promotes carbon capture and storage.
-The National REDD+ Action Plan, which falls under the climate change strategy, will help i) specify the transition processes towards a balance between environmental sustainability, the reduction of
+The National REDD+ Action Plan, which falls under the climate change strategy, will help i) specify the transition processes towards a balance between environmental sustainability, the reduction of GHG emissions and the achievement of development goals, and ii) integrate the forestry sector as an alternative for the diversification of rural economies.
+It is conceived as a concrete opportunity to contribute directly to the four strategic axes of the National Development Plan 2013-2017, which includes the transformation of production systems and strategic sectors.
+It will also contribute to implementing the National Territorial Strategy and the National Strategy for Rural Good Living (see Figure 2).

-Figure 4.2 Articulation of Ecuador REDD+ AP with other strategic documents
+Figure 2 Articulation of Ecuador REDD+ AP with other strategic documents